-5 Inspections 5.1 In addition to the ESHS Manager's own inspections, an ESH inspection will be carried out on the facilities and Project Area or a weekly basis jointly with the Engineer.
-5.2 form dete at app eport will be drafted for each weekly inspection, in a roved by the Engineer, addressing non-conformities on the Project Area as specified in the ESHS ons.
-5.3 with captior conformity will be documented by a digital photograph ns to provide a visual illustration, explicitly indicating the ate of inspection and the non-conformity in question.
-6 Reporting 6.1 CC, all E Worl basis of the the Co SHS in ks duri s.
-The e Work the Progress Report specified in Sub-Clause 4.21 of the entractor submits an ESHS activity report summarising itiatives implemented in relation to the execution of the ng the reporting period to the Engineer on a monthly activity report is a separate document from the update site - ESMP, which is updated at the intervals indicated use 2.1.8 of the ESHS Specifications.
-6.2 activity report is written exclusively in the language of ation defined under Sub-Clause 1.4 of the CC.
-6.3 is su bmitte b Sub-Clause 4.21 of the CC, the ESHS activity report d at the latest 7 working days after the last day of the uestion.
-The report contains the following information.
-6. 3.1 List of month ESHS personnel present at the Site at the end of the 6.
-3.2 Const ruction works activities conducted during the month.
-6. 3.3 Inspec ctions carried out (location and intervals).
-6. 3.4 onformities detected during the month with ptions of the root cause analysis and corrective actions 6.
-3.5 the m iption of actions conducted and measures taken during nonth to remedy non-conformities and to manage nmental, social, health and safety risks and impacts.
-6. 3.6 with iption of stakeholder engagement activities undertaken neighbouring populations, local authorities, nmental agencies.
-6. 3.7 Monito pring results for the following indicators: , ffluent quality (Sub-Clause 12.5 of the ESHS specifications), if applicable; b) D Prinking-water quality, if applicable; c) H lazardous and non-hazardous waste generation; d) A ir and noise emissions, if applicable; , Project Area state (Sub-Clause 20 of the ESHS specifications); ĺ Recruitment, number of positions and hours worked by ocal Contractor's Personnel (Sub-Clause 39.3 of the SHS Specifications);
+- 6.1 As part of the Progress Report specified in Sub-Clause 4.21 of the CC, the Contractor submits an ESHS activity report summarising all ESHS initiatives implemented in relation to the execution of the Works during the reporting period to the Engineer on a monthly basis.
+The activity report is a separate document from the update of the Worksite ESMP, which is updated at the intervals indicated in Sub-Clause 2.1.8 of the ESHS Specifications. - 6.2 The ESHS activity report is written exclusively in the language of communication defined under Sub-Clause 1.4 of the CC. - 6.3 Pursuant to Sub-Clause 4.21 of the CC, the ESHS activity report is submitted at the latest 7 working days after the last day of the month in question.
+The report contains the following information. - 6.3.1 List of ESHS personnel present at the Site at the end of the month. - 6.3.2 Construction works activities conducted during the month. - 6.3.3 Inspections carried out (location and intervals). - 6.3.4 Non-conformities detected during the month with descriptions of the root cause analysis and corrective actions taken. - 6.3.5 Description of actions conducted and measures taken during the month to remedy non-conformities and to manage environmental, social, health and safety risks and impacts. - 6.3.6 Description of stakeholder engagement activities undertaken with neighbouring populations, local authorities, governmental agencies. - 6.3.7 Monitoring results for the following indicators: - a) Effluent quality (Sub-Clause 12.5 of the ESHS Specifications), if applicable; - b) Drinking-water quality, if applicable; - c) Hazardous and non-hazardous waste generation; - d) Air and noise emissions, if applicable; - e) Project Area state (Sub-Clause 20 of the ESHS Specifications); - Recruitment, number of positions and hours worked by local Contractor's Personnel (Sub-Clause 39.3 of the ESHS Specifications);